Home - Politics - The Irish left - Media - Eddie Holt

 Businessmen are like the Taliban, in a way.
 Don't you know.
 Amn't I clever?
 Blah, blah, blah.
 I'm not saying it was right to kill all those capitalist pigs, but, you know ...

-And just look at his vision for the world: "A significantly less unequal world".
+And his vision for the world is: "A significantly less unequal world".
 What kind of pathetic vision is that?
 Stalin and Pol Pot could have agreed with that.
 How about: A world where everyone lives in a free society and tyrants no longer exist.
 A world where every country is a democracy, and communism and Islamic law are ended.

-Sorry for devoting so much space to this writer.
-I see him as the archetypal annoying leftie.
+I see this as the archetypal annoying Irish Times article.
 Smug.
 Sanctimonious.
 Full of sly innuendo against everything good in the world.
 Full of clever understanding of everything evil.
-Playing his smug games of moral superiority while real leaders have to make hard decisions in nightmarish situations, and real heroic soldiers die to protect our world.
+Playing smug games of moral superiority while real leaders have to make hard decisions in nightmarish situations, and real heroic soldiers die to protect our world.

 Bush's immediate reaction to 9/11 was quite different (speech, September 20, 2001), and history has proved him right: